lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 \*6.1.1.2 Vim plugins\*

-All the following vim plugins are available on Git.
+All plugins are available on Git.
 Makes updating to the latest version as easy as pulling master.

 For every plugin you need to run: